 One test even had participants consume lavender, then showed them anxiety-provoking film clips to monitor their mood, positive or negative reactions, heart rate, and stress indicators on the skin (like goosebumps).
 Their results led them to believe that lavender is a great option for anyone who suffers from low-level anxiety on a regular basis.
 For those with more severe anxiety, it might only help as an addition to other therapeutic remedies that can be discussed with a doctor.
 Another study showed a similar mood enhancing effect for those with mild-to-moderate depression, while yet another also saw benefits for participants dealing with post-traumatic stress disorder.

-It’s noteworthy that the improved sleep quality was shown whether or not subjects from the various studies also suffered from mental health issues.
+It’s noteworthy that sleep quality improved regardless of whether subjects from the various studies also suffered from mental health issues.
 That’s certainly something to keep in mind the next time any of us are up tossing and turning all night.

 In even more great lavender news: A 2016 study that observed 200 women showed that just smelling the aroma of lavender for 30 minutes a day during the first few days of their menstrual cycle greatly reduced the amount of pain they normally felt from cramps.